ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Recently, the inverted U that shows this relation seems to have become scarce, leading to undue confusion.
 Have IIT people abandoned the idea that there is a bounded sweet zone for consciousness?
 Can a system be either too simple or too complex to act consciously?
-So is IIT lead us to a kind of monotonic consciousness concept, or could there be a U shaped relationship with information integration and qualia?
+So does IIT lead us to a kind of monotonic consciousness concept, or could there be a U shaped relationship with information integration and qualia?

 1:22:07 _Nao:_
 I see.